NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 ### Task 3: See Azure AI services in action

-Let's start by creating an Azure AI Foundry project.
+Let's start by creating an Microsoft Foundry project.

 1. In a web browser, open the [Microsoft Foundry portal](https://ai.azure.com) at `https://ai.azure.com`.